Are you a recruiter?

 Speaking of train travel, Peterborough is an important stop on the East Coast Main Line between London and Edinburgh, and a major junction on services to Lincoln, Norwich, Liverpool, Birmingham, Cambridge and Ipswich.
 The A1 motorway is within easy reach, and bus services run on a regular basis, connecting the city centre with the surrounding area.

 Peterborough has one independent boarding school – The Peterborough School – which caters for girls and boys up to the age of 18.
 The city’s state schools have recently undergone immense change, with five of the 15 secondary schools closed in recent years.
 There are two further and higher education colleges – Peterborough Regional College and City College Peterborough – along with Greater Peterborough University Technical College.
 The city had been without a university to take its name, but in 2009, University Centre Peterborough opened its doors to its first 850 students.

-As for house prices, most property sales last year involved semi-detached properties, which sold for an average of £192,502.
-The overall property price was £195,636, which was up 5 per cent on the previous year.
-A city that combines the best of both urban and rural life, it’s well-worth a look if you’re planning to relocate.
+The overall average property price for Peterborough is £204,535.
+A city that combines the best of both urban and rural life, it’s well-worth a look if you’re planning a move to pastures new.